 A Brief History

 On September 18, 1997, Atlanta billionaire Ted Turner (aka, Mr. Jane Fonda from 1991 to 2001) donated a massive 1 billion dollars to the United Nations.
 His donation was used to create the United Nations Foundation, of which Turner serves as Chairman of the Board of Directors.
 Having become super wealthy through his media businesses, including a billboard and advertising business, CNN (the first 24/7 cable news network) and television station WTBS, a cable pioneering giant “super-station.”
 His 2017 net worth is estimated at $23 billion, so he could afford such an enormous gift.
-Today we ask you, the reader, who or what would you donate a billion dollars to if you had the dough?
 We list 10 of the places or people that we (with USMC and police connections) would seriously consider for a billion dollar donation if we were so well off.
 (Turner was born in Cincinnati, Ohio in 1938, moved to Georgia at age 9 and attended Brown University.)

 Note: Beware of fake charities or those that exist mainly for the benefit of their own employees and not the people they supposedly help.
 Consult lists of bad charities on line to eliminate those that devote too much of their income to fundraising or salaries.
 (Charity Watch, Charity Navigator, or the BBB Wise Giving Alliance are sites that can help guide you.)